 What is an Epilator?

-The best thing about an epilator is that unlike waxing, your putter layer of the skin does not get burnt or abraded.
+The best thing about an epilator is that, unlike waxing, your outer layer of the skin does not get burnt or abraded.
 The epilator can be used weekly as it is designed to also pick those hard-to-get newly grown hairs.

 So, if you have sensitive skin that reacts to other hair removing methods or if you can’t wait for a full growth to get waxing done, then epilators can be what you’re looking for.